-Writer and photographer Frances recently co-founded CORE with Karen in 2005.
-The present focus of CORE’s work is in Nepal, where she has lived and worked for over two decades – first, amongst the Sherpa people in the Khumbu region of Nepal in the 1980s and more recently, living in Kathmandu writing, publishing, and documenting and evaluating development experiences.
+Writer and photographer Frances founded CORE in 2005.
+She lived and worked in Nepal for over two decades – first, among the Sherpa people in the Khumbu region of Nepal and more recently, in Kathmandu writing, publishing, and documenting and evaluating development experiences.

 Frances Klatzel Chairperson